Dr Rachel Woodlock

 • Biblatex: Bibliography management.
 Bibtex, but better.

-• ShareLaTeX: An online LaTeX editor.
+• Overleaf: An online LaTeX editor.

 • Texmaker: Cross-platform LaTeX editor.